coconutpalm/docker-launcher/README.md

       - three[direct]             # Adding [direct] links straight to host, not through proxy,
                                   # only use if you really need to.
     volumes:                      # volumes to be attached to the container
-      - /some/path                # same semantic as in docker --volume
+      - /some/path                # same semantic as in docker --volume (this defines a volume)
+      - /some/path:/another/path  # same semantic as in docker --volume (this mounts a volume to the host at '/some/path')
+    volumes_from:                 # attach all defined volumes from container 'one'
-      - /some/path:/another/path
+      - one
     files:                        # files that need to be uploaded to the node
       - some/local/file:/some/absolute/remote/path
     migrations: